 We’ll tackle those next.

 Net dollar retention is the ultimate application of customer and revenue churn.
-It seeks to display the overall health of a company’s retention tactics.
+This key SaaS metric seeks to display the overall health of a company’s retention tactics.

 In terms of our ongoing divorce analogy, you can think of this like getting back into the dating pool — while still married.